-Not everyone will begin at Blue – a spokesman for Uber Australia tells Executive Traveller that upon signing up to Uber Rewards, your prior six months of Uber activity will be used to determine your starting status.
+Not everyone will begin at Blue – a spokesperson for Uber Australia tells Executive Traveller that upon signing up to Uber Rewards, your prior six months of Uber activity will be used to determine your starting status.

 Note that in light of the coronavirus pandemic, Uber Rewards is extending status tiers by another six months.